Drop and cover

 - Use the stairs.
 Never use an elevator.
 You could be trapped if there are aftershocks, power outages or other damage.

 - Take supplies.
 It may be hard to find food, water and other essentials during a crisis.
 Take what you can carry comfortably.

 - Book tickets quickly.
 With low supply and high demand, options to leave can book out quickly.
 They can also be expensive.

 - Drive cautiously.
 If driving, avoid bridges and ramps that may have been damaged.
 Drive slowly in case the road is cracked or there are new potholes.

 Contact your friends, family, airline and insurer as soon as you can.

 - Contact your airline.
-If you want to fly out, you'll want to get a seat quickly.
+You'll want to get a seat quickly if you want to fly out.
 Airlines may cancel flights.
 Prices may go up.

 - Contact your travel insurer.
 If you're covered, they may be able to help with emergency logistics and costs.
-If not covered, you'll have to cover all your costs and make arrangements yourself.
+You'll have to cover all your costs and make arrangements yourself if not covered.

 Where to get help after an earthquake